gramener/gramex-guide/mlhandler/README.md

 MLHandler will then,

 1. instantiate a LogisticRegression model
-2. load the training data as a pandas dataframe
+2. load the training data as a Pandas DataFrame
 3. drop the excluded columns
 4. [one-hot encode](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) the categorical columns and normalize any remaining columns - which are implicitly assumed to be numerical.